 For more information on how to build a flow rack, please read our

-Let’s start with return lines for empty containers: these are tracks which move empty containers from the production side to the supply side where an employee can replenish necessary parts.
-That way, they do not have to step into the production zone to load or unload containers.
+Let’s start with return lines for empty containers: these are tracks that move empty containers from the production side to the supply side where an employee can replenish necessary parts.
+This way, employees do not have to step into the production zone to load or unload containers.

-Now, while return lines are not a type of gravity flow rack, we highly recommend implementing them for these reasons: to make part replenishment faster, to reduce work interruptions so the production line can maintain its pace, and to free up employee workspace.
+Now, while return lines are not a type of gravity feed racks we highly recommend implementing them for these reasons: to make part replenishment faster, reduce work interruptions so the production line can maintain its pace, and free up employee workspace.
 For ergonomic reasons, return lines are always located at the bottom or the top of the structures.

 Supermarket racks, or marketplace racks, are higher density flow racks strategically located on the production floor to create mini stockrooms.
-They reduce transportation time—one of Lean Manufacturing’s eight wastes—between the production line and the storage area, in addition to cutting down on forklift traffic.
+Gravity flow racks in warehouse reduces transportation time—one of lean manufacturing’s eight wastes—between the production line and the storage area, in addition to cutting down on forklift traffic.
 The stock level in a marketplace rack will be higher than the point-of-use racking, but lower than the central warehouse.

-While most flow racks are designed to be in a straight line, some of them are built in an L-shape.
+While most gravity flow shelvings are designed to be in a straight line, some of them are built in an L-shape.
 This configuration saves workers from making unnecessary, repetitive movements.
-L-shaped gravity racking are used widely in the automotive industry to bring parts as close as possible to the operator’s machine.
-However, these structures are not intended for this industry only; they can be used in any environment to make workers’ tasks safer and more efficient. check out the photo gallery to see how we create it.
+L-shaped gravity racking is used widely in the automotive industry to bring parts as close as possible to the operator’s machine.
+However, these structures are not intended for this industry only; they can be used in any environment to make workers’ tasks safer and more efficient.
+Check out the photo gallery to see how we create them.

 Depending on the size and weight of your containers, it is best to test and rework your prototype, so it accurately meets your requirements.
 Once you have mastered this type of structure, you will be able to create a Z-shaped flow rack with two angles.

-These structures incorporate the concept of gravity racks by its eight-foot roller tracks.
-The one-piece flow concept is a core element of Lean Manufacturing, widely used in the Toyota Production System (TPS), where each operation only builds what the next operation needs.
-Subway restaurants also use single-piece flow to custom-make one sandwich at a time on a long—but not deep—counter.
+These structures incorporate the concept of gravity racks by their eight-foot roller tracks.
+The one-piece flow concept is a core element of lean manufacturing, which is widely widely used in the Toyota Production System (TPS) andwhere each operation only builds what the next operation needs.
+Subway restaurants also use single-piece flows to custom-make one sandwich at a time on a long—but not deep—counter.

 The stations are built in such a way that employees can work on only one product at a time.
 By creating a workspace restricted to the bare minimum, workers naturally carry out their tasks according to the one-piece flow concept.
 Also, as roller tracks also move products more efficiently from one location to the next, employees are less inclined to make unnecessary movements.